Mental Health Facilities in North Dakota

 Solutions Behavioral Healthcare - Fargo, ND

-Solutions Behavioral Healthcare is a mental health clinic in Fargo, ND, located at 1126 Westrac Drive, 58103 zip code area.
-Solutions Behavioral Healthcare provides outpatient treatment and telemedicine/telehealth.
-Solutions Behavioral Healthcare offers cognitive behavioral therapy, dialectical behavior therapy and individual psychotherapy to young adults, seniors 65 or older and children / adolescents.
-Solutions Behavioral Healthcare also supports clients referred from the court/judicial system, LGBT and people with serious mental illness.
-Additional services offered at Solutions Behavioral Healthcare include psychosocial rehabilitation services, illness management and recovery and court-ordered outpatient treatment.
+Solutions Behavioral Healthcare is a mental health clinic in Fargo, North Dakota, located at 1126 Westrac Drive, 58103.
+Solutions Behavioral Healthcare offers outpatient treatment and telemedicine/telehealth.
+Solutions Behavioral Healthcare provides couples/family therapy, individual psychotherapy and trauma therapy to young adults, children / adolescents and adults.
+Solutions Behavioral Healthcare also supports veterans, LGBT and clients referred from the court/judicial system.
+Some other services provided by Solutions Behavioral Healthcare include court-ordered outpatient treatment, psychosocial rehabilitation services and illness management and recovery.

 Prairie Saint Johns - Fargo, ND